acarlos01sc/mathlib/README.md

 	factor - returns the prime factors in a list

+	iseven - returns true if n is an even number

 	isprime - returns true if n is prime otherwise false

 	istriangular - returns true if n is a triangular number